Scaling Innovation through Public-Private Collaboration

 Executive Chairman, Enterprise Singapore

-Mr. Lee Chuan Teck is the Executive Chairman of Enterprise Singapore.
+Mr Lee Chuan Teck is the Executive Chairman of Enterprise Singapore.

-Mr. Lee was conferred the Public Administration Medal (Gold) in 2021.
+Chuan Teck was conferred the Public Administration Medal (Gold) in 2021.

 Jenny Lee